boltops-tools/lono/docs/_docs/core.md

 ## Layering: Params and Variables

 Lono supports a concept called layering.
-Layering is how lono merges multiple files together to produce a final result.
-This is useful for building multiple environments.
-For example, it is common to build a separate production and development environment.
-Most of the infrastructure is the same except for a few parts that require specific environment overrides.
-Lono's layering ability makes this simple to do.
+Layering allows you to build both production and development environments with the same code.
 More info on [Layering Support]({% link _docs/core/layering.md %}).

 ## Helpers